drclaw1394/perl-io-fd/README.md

 this, increase the value of `$^F`.

 Functions now throw **exceptions** when output variables (fds) are read only when they need to be writable.
-This matches perl behaviour in the same scenario for `sysopen` etc.
+This matches Perl behaviour in the same scenario for `sysopen` etc.

 When function input fd variables doesn't look like an fd (an IV), a **warning** 'IO::FD::xxxx called with something other than a file descriptor' is generated, return value is `undef` and the `$!` variable is set to `EBADF` (bad file descriptor>).
-This is analogous to perl behaviour when checking for valid GLOB/refs with `sysread` and friends.
+This is analogous to Perl behaviour when checking for valid GLOB/refs with `sysread` and friends.

 # WHERE SHOULD I USE THIS MODULE?